Obstruction sequences to homotopy equivalences: Introduction

 \section{Introduction}

-Rational homotopy theory studies the rational homotopy type of spaces.
-Two topological spaces $X$ and $Y$ have the same rational homotopy type if their singular cochain algebras are \emph{homotopy equivalent} as differential graded commutative algebras, i.e. connected by a zig-zag of quasi-isomorphism that are morphisms of differential graded (dg) commutative algebras inducing isomorphisms in cohomology.
+Rational homotopy theory studies the rational homotopy type of topological spaces.
+Topological spaces $X$ and $Y$ have the same rational homotopy type if their rational cochain algebras are \emph{homotopy equivalent} as differential graded associative algebras, i.e. connected by a zig-zag of quasi-isomorphism that are morphisms of differential graded (dg) associative algebras inducing isomorphisms in cohomology.
 A space $X$ is \emph{formal} when the singular cochain algebra $C^*(X; \mathbb{Q})$ is homotopy equivalent to its cohomology algebra.
 In this case, any invariant of its rational homotopy type can be computed from its cohomology ring.
-For example, compact K\"ahler manifolds and positive quaternionic--K\"ahler manifolds are formal, see \cite{DGMS75, AK12}.
-Sasakian manifolds are close to being formal, i.e. all its Massey products of arity greater than $4$ vanish by \cite{BFVT16}.
-Thus, the existence of additional geometric structures on a given manifold has strong consequences on its rational homotopy type.

-These notions may be extended to other coefficient rings $R$ by asking whether the singular cochain algebras with coefficients in $R$ are homotopy equivalent as associative algebras or even as $E_{\infty}$-algebras.
-Indeed, by Mandell \cite{Man06}, the $E_{\infty}$-algebra structure on $C^*(X; R)$ is a strong invariant of the $R$-homotopy type of a topological space $X$.
-Already at the level of the associative structure, several invariants can be recovered, such as the string topology of $X$ in the case of orientable manifolds.
+Formality is often imposed by additional geometric structure.
+Classical examples include compact Kähler manifolds and positive quaternionic--Kähler manifolds, both of which are formal; see \cite{DGMS75,AK12}.
+In the latter setting, formality was studied as a first step toward the LeBrun--Salamon conjecture, which predicts that every positive quaternionic--Kähler manifold is a symmetric space.
+Since symmetric spaces are formal, any failure of formality would have immediately obstructed this conjecture.
+Related, though weaker, phenomena occur in Sasakian geometry.
+Sasakian manifolds have vanishing higher-order Massey products; see \cite{BFVT16}.
+Altogether, these examples show that geometric structures can place strong constraints on the rational homotopy type of a manifold.
+Hence, proving formality or an appropriate weaker substitute, can be a powerful tool for deriving concrete geometric consequences for the manifolds under consideration.

+Analogous questions can be considered over a general commutative coefficient ring $R$.
+In this setting, singular cochains $C^*(X;R)$ are naturally regarded as associative dg algebras or, more precisely, as $E_\infty$-algebras.
+Mandell's theorem \cite{Man06} shows that, in the appropriate setting, the $E_\infty$-algebra structure on cochains contains remarkably strong information about the homotopy type of $X$.
+Even the underlying associative dg algebra can retain significant geometric and topological information.
+For example, for an oriented closed manifold, it contains several invariants dealing with its string topology.

 Homotopy equivalences between singular cochain algebras appear as a particular case of the following much more general notion.